-- Coordinate with other entities that may be conducting business visits in the area to reduce potential "inspection fatigue." - Check with ECOLOGY Urban Waters staff (where applicable) to ensure that the business is not currently being visited by Urban Waters staff. - Research site and issues prior to the visit using a combination of data sources such as LSC Database for previous visits or visits to similar businesses, industry resources, news articles, etc. - To the extent possible, verify the site is not a medium or large quantity generator. - Check to see if a sector specific Checklist or Tip Sheet is available on the PPA Partnership SharePoint site to help guide the visit. - 2.
-During the visit: - Provide technical assistance on proper management of dangerous waste, prevention of stormwater pollution, spill prevention, and reduction of hazardous substance use (when applicable). - Ensure, at a minimum, all items on the basic Checklist are reviewed.
-If while at the site, it becomes apparent the business is a medium or large quantity generator, either complete the visit and count it as a screening visit, OR formally refer the dangerous waste portion to ECOLOGY to count it as a full initial visit.
-This site should not be scheduled for future visits, unless it is likely their generator status has changed to qualify as an SQG. - If appropriate, encourage businesses to participate in local green business programs, such as the EnviroStars business certification program. - If a Product Replacement Program (PRP) opportunity exists for the business, discuss the opportunity, terms and conditions, and steps to qualify as outlined in Section V. - Discuss spill response preparedness and offer spill kit for developing a plan.
+- Provide technical assistance on proper management of dangerous waste, prevention of stormwater pollution, spill prevention, and reduction of hazardous substance use (when applicable). - Ensure, at a minimum, all items on the Basic Checklist are reviewed. - If while at the site, it becomes apparent the business is a medium or large quantity generator, either complete the visit and count it as a screening visit, OR formally refer the dangerous waste portion to ECOLOGY to count it as a full initial visit. - This site should not be scheduled for future visits, unless it is likely their generator status has changed to qualify as an SQG. - If appropriate, encourage businesses to participate in local green business programs, such as the EnviroStars business certification program, EnviroCertified, or other green business programs. - If a Product Replacement Program (PRP) opportunity exists for the business, discuss the opportunity, terms and conditions, and steps to qualify as outlined in Appendix A, Statement of Work, Section V, Product Replacement Program. - Discuss spill response preparedness and offer spill kit for developing a plan.
 Funds can be used to purchase spill kits to provide to businesses.
-Occasionally ECOLOGY will provide spill kits through a bulk order, if funding is available. - If possible, photograph observed issues for before and after success stories.
+Occasionally, ECOLOGY will provide spill kits through a bulk order if funding is available. - Photograph observed issues for before and after photos to use in writing up case studies. - Activities that may be beneficial during the visit include, but are not limited to: - Walking the site (interior and exterior). - o Checking storm drains. - o Checking for illicit connections. - o Checking dumpster and waste storage. - o Providing handouts with technical information and guidance. - o Ensuring necessary permits are in place.

+End of Visit / After Visit:

-- Activities that may be beneficial during the visit include, but are not limited to, walking the site (interior and exterior), checking storm drains, checking for illicit connections, checking dumpster and waste storage, providing handouts, and ensuring necessary permits are in place. - 3.
-At the end of the visit or after the visit: - Provide written follow-up to document the results of the visit.
-This can be done by leaving a copy of the 'Checklist' or other documentation with the business at the end of the visit, by using a commitment postcard (format available in Branding Documents on PPA Partnership SharePoint), by sending a follow-up letter/email, or alternatively by sending a 'thank you' postcard if no issues were identified. - If necessary, coordinate with other agencies (e.g. the fire marshal, code enforcement, stormwater, wastewater treatment, and/or moderate risk waste staff) to ensure that the information you are providing is consistent with the other agency's regulations and/or best management practices. - The PPA Specialists will make referrals to ECOLOGY as needed and report results.
+• Provide written follow-up to the business to document the results of the visit.
+This can be done by leaving a copy of the checklist or other documentation with the business at the end of the visit, by using a commitment postcard (format available in Education & Outreach Documents on PPA

+Partnership SharePoint), or by sending follow-up letters/emails, or alternatively by sending a "thank you" postcard if no issues were identified.

+- If necessary, coordinate with other agencies (e.g., the fire marshal, code enforcement, stormwater, wastewater treatment, and/or moderate risk waste staff) to ensure that the information you are providing is consistent with the other agency's regulations and/or best management practices. - PPA Specialists will make referrals to ECOLOGY as needed and report results.

-Section IV.
-Partnership Branding and Outreach
+Section IV: Partnership Branding and Outreach

-When unique outreach or educational materials are developed by the CONTRACTOR using PPA Partnership funds, a draft must be sent to ECOLOGY for review and approval.
+When unique outreach or education materials are developed by the CONTRACOTR using PPA Partnership funds, a draft must be sent to ECOLOGY for review and approval.
 To the extent feasible, the CONTRACTOR must utilize the Partnership's branding tools and templates available to produce these materials.
-The intent of this requirement is to facilitate a unified image and consistent messaging across the Partnership.
+The intent of this requirement is to facilitate a unified branding image and consistent messaging across the Partnership.
 The Partnership logo and other branding resources are available on the PPA Partnership SharePoint site.